PihuReet/Python_YouTube/README.md

 Step 3: For the country codes please refer to the file country_code.txt and place it in the same directory where your .py file is residing.

 Step 4: You can also create a api_key.txt file to store the Developer API key.

+Sample 1: TopTrendingVideos.py

+Using this sample you can get the list of top trending videos of the specified country.

+Sample 2: